jan-bogaerts/slate/source/index.html.md

 doc.add(rec)
 ```

 You can add records to the document with the function `add`.
 This can be done statically (add once at start up and never remove ) for devices that will always send out the same document structure with the same records.
 Or, you can dynamically add records to the document as your application progresses.
-A common use case for this method is for situations where the device does not have network connectivity at the moment that the measurement is taken, but instead, takes a number of measurements, and, when a connection is available, uploads all the measurements at once.
-This method is useful to minimize the number of communication packets that a device uses by grouping measurements.
+A common use case for this method is when the device does not have network connectivity at the moment that the measurement is taken, but instead, takes a number of measurements, and, when a connection is available, uploads all the measurements at once.
+This method is also useful to minimize the number of communication packets that a device sends out by grouping multiple measurements into a single data packet.

 ```c--arduino
 doc.clear();